mikemospan/COMP2511-Tutorial/tute09/FOR_TUTORS.md

     > Strategy pattern.
 This what Java does with the `Collections.sort()` method.
 A `Comparator` can be provided to determine the order in which elements are sorted.

-- Modelling a file system
+- Modelling a file system.

     > Composite pattern.
 Both folders and files are filesystem entries.
 Files form the leaves, folders can contain files or other folders.